hyundai-robotics/doc-hi6-operation/book.md

     ![](../_assets/tp630/pop-rcode-117_eng.png)

-* If there is no file to delete, a notification message \(“No File Exists.”\) will appear.
+* If there is no file to delete, a notification message \("No File Exists."\) will appear.
-* If you want to delete a protected program, a notification message \(“A Protected File.”\) will appear.
+* If you want to delete a protected program, a notification message \("A Protected File."\) will appear.

 3. In the deletion confirmation window, touch the \[OK\] button or press the <<b>ENTER</b>> key.
 Then, the selected program will be deleted.